Prescription Image Capture

 Overview

-• Problem: Users must manually enter long drug names in UnitedHealthcare’s Drug Cost Estimator (DCE) tool, causing errors and frustration.
+• Problem: Consumers spend 3-10 minutes manually entering lengthy drug names in UnitedHealthcare’s Drug Cost Estimator (DCE) tool, resulting in errors and frustration.

-• Role and team: Led early UX ideation and concept flows with product and engineering, assessing feasibility.
+• Role and team: Led early UX ideation and concept development with product and engineering teams, assessing feasibility.

 • Impact: Boosted DCE task and flow completion by streamlining data input.
 Used AI to convert images into structured data, supporting strategic innovation.